Thule Tepui Foothill Review

 Conclusion

 We absolutely love the Foothill.
-It is innovative, it is ready to install right out of the box, and one person can deal with removing or installing the cover with ease.
-If you want a rooftop tent but don’t want to give up all of your roof rack space, this is the one.
+It is innovative, ready to install right out of the box, and one person can deal with removing or installing the cover with ease.
+If you want a rooftop tent but don't want to give up all of your roof rack space, this is the one.